battlesnake/uber-less-mixin/README.md

 A set of mixins to workaround repetition introduced by vendor prefixes, and syntax differences between *certain* browsers and the standard.

-Where one might hope to write "transition: opacity 400ms ease" without fear of cross-browser issues, you can use ".transition(opacity 400ms ease)" which generates a set of browser-prefixed instructions in addition to the unprefixed version:
+Where one might hope to write `transition: opacity 400ms ease` without fear of cross-browser issues, you can use `.transition(opacity 400ms ease)` which generates a set of browser-prefixed instructions in addition to the unprefixed version: